mq-cah/ANZPHN/_posts/2022-04-21-amanda_mary_rattigan.md

 - Steven Holmes, proud Thaua man, for his connection to Thaua country and the way he advocates for it

 _If you would like to access any of the resources mentioned please contact us at the AAPHN._

+## Supplementary resources
+Several supplementary resources, including photos of Mary and Thomas, a map of Kiah, and several birth, baptism and death certificates.
+Rights indicated in image captions.
+{% include gallery id="gallery" caption="Several supplementary resources." %}

 ## Bibliography
 ### Personal Contacts